We have already explained what a utility function is. Let's explain the Bernoulli Utility function.

 for some constant "a".
 We can solve this differential equation to find the function "U(W)".
 By solving the equation, we get

 "a" and "b" are essentially scaling parameters.
-Decision Tree Maker & Analyzer software can calculate that parameter based on the Minimum and Maximum possible values in the decision context, which is collected from the user.
+Decision Tree Software can calculate that parameter based on the Minimum and Maximum possible values in the decision context, which is collected from the user.

 As the W represents the total wealth, if your payoff is a variable denoted by "x", then the utility function can be rewritten as